A Guide to Enhancing Engagement: Part One

 A New Era of Learning

-Over the last year, the L&D community observed a shift in workplace learning following the introduction of one of the industry’s most-talked-about trends; the Learning Experience Platform (LXP).
+Over the last year, the L&D community observed a shift in workplace learning following the introduction of one of the industry’s most-talked-about trends; the Learning Pool Platform.

 A tool that incorporates Automation, Social Intelligence Dashboards, Semantic Analysis and more, the Learning Experience Platform offers modern, data-driven, self-directed learning unique to each individual user.